NETWORK MANAGEMENT PRACTICES POLICY DISCLOSURE

-Pursuant to the Federal Communications Commission’s Restoring Internet Freedom Declaratory Rules, Report and Order and Order, Pinpoint Communications, Inc. and Pinpoint Wireless, Inc. d/b/a BLAZE wireless (“Provider”) policies regarding network management practices, performance characteristics, and commercial terms are provided in entirety so that Provider’s current customers, prospective customers, third-party content providers and other interested parties can make informed choices regarding the broadband Internet access services offered by Provider, and the extent Provider’s network management practices may affect those services.
+Pursuant to the Federal Communications Commission’s Restoring Internet Freedom Declaratory Rules, Report and Order and Order, Pinpoint Communications, Inc. and Pinpoint Wireless, Inc. d/b/a BLAZE wireless (“Provider”) policies regarding network management practices, performance characteristics, and commercial terms are provided in entirety so that Provider’s current customers, prospective customers, third-party content providers, and other interested parties can make informed choices regarding the broadband Internet access services offered by Provider, and the extent Provider’s network management practices may affect those services.

 Network Management Practices

 In the interest of providing the best online experience possible for all of Provider’s customers, Provider utilizes reasonable network management practices tailored to achieve legitimate network management purposes.
-Because bandwidth is a limited resource for broadband Internet service providers, it is essential that Provider reasonably manages its network to promote the use and enjoyment of the Internet by all of Provider’s customers.
+Because bandwidth is a limited resource for broadband Internet service providers, it is essential that the Provider reasonably manages its network to promote the use and enjoyment of the Internet by all of the Provider’s customers.
 By engaging in reasonable and responsible network management, Provider uses its best efforts to deter its customers from being subjected to the negative effects of spam, viruses, security attacks, network congestion, and other risks that threaten to degrade service.
 The network management practices employed by Provider are consistent with industry standards.

 It is possible that a relatively small number of customers may place a disproportionate demand on the network bandwidth resources, causing network congestion and an overall degradation in service quality for other end users.
-For this reason, if Provider’s network nears a state of congestion, Provider will use congestion management practices to ensure all of Provider’s customers retain access to a “fair share” of bandwidth resources.
+For this reason, if Provider’s network nears a state of congestion, the Provider will use congestion management practices to ensure all of the Provider’s customers retain access to a “fair share” of bandwidth resources.

-When Provider’s network nears a state of congestion, the congestion management tools, practices and/or software employed by Provider will identify segments of the Provider network which have a predetermined, aggregated level of bandwidth usage.
+When Provider’s network nears a state of congestion, the congestion management tools, practices, and/or software employed by the Provider will identify segments of the Provider network which have a predetermined, aggregated level of bandwidth usage.
 From there, the congestion management tools will ascertain which customer account in the identified network segment is using a disproportionate share of the bandwidth.
 The Internet traffic of the identified customer account may be temporarily managed until the period of network congestion passes.
 Customers whose Internet traffic is temporarily managed by Provider will still be able to do anything they want online, and many activities will be unaffected; however, These customers may experience slower downloads and uploads and Internet/website response times.

 Provider does not make use of any application-specific network management practices.
-Provider does not favor, modify, inhibit, rate control or block any specific protocols, protocol ports or fields, or any applications or classes of applications.
+The Provider does not favor, modify, inhibit, rate control or block any specific protocols, protocol ports or fields, or any applications or classes of applications.